-abundant and often visible right from the roads and the ever-changing vistas are all gorgeous.
+is abundant and often visible right from the roads and the ever-changing vistas are all gorgeous.
 The beautiful lakes and rivers have a variety of fish which include northern pike, rainbow

-it's advisable to rent a car in order to have the flexibility and the time to visit all the great natural wonders within the national park.
-For just a few
+VIA Rail, it's advisable to rent a car in order to have the flexibility and the time to visit all the great natural wonders within the national park.
+For just a few short summer

 headwaters start at the Columbia Glacier about 43 miles south and the river parallels the Icefields Parkway.
 We recommend going early in the day or late, after the crowds have dwindled.

-Columbia Icefields - (open May 1 - October 15) The Icefield Parkway which connects Jasper to the Columbia Icefields is one of the world's 10 greatest scenic drives.
-To take
+Columbia Icefields - (open May 1 - October 15) The Icefield Parkway which connects Jasper to the Columbia Icefields is one of the world's 10 greatest scenic drives

-Alaska.
+of Alaska.
 Organized group tours are optional and take visitors to the nearest glacier, the Athabasca.
-To get a true sense of the scope of the Columbia Glacier, walk through the
+To get a true sense of the scope of the Columbia Glacier, walk through

 from the first two bridges at the upper end.
 At the top of the Maligne Canyon, opposite the teahouse, you'll see large

-only in the mountains.
+waters found only in the mountains.
 Spirit Island which lies about 8 miles away from the lake entry area are in fact, the most photographed place in Canada, according to many

 Travel Alberta International